react-static/react-static/packages/react-static/templates/stress-test/README.md

+# React Static - Stress Test Template

+To use this template, run `react-static create` and select the `stress-test` template.

-This test generates a website with 10,000 routes.
-The purpose of this test is to prove that the exportRoutes, function can handle a large number of routes.
+This template generates a website with a large number of fake routes for testing performance.